antoniojbt/project_quickstart/README.rst

 ..
 I discovered CookieCutter, which does what I have setup here: https://github.com/audreyr/cookiecutter-pypackage
 ..
 Probably better and with more features but will keep this as it's personalised.
+..
+Also see its data science templates, they look good: https://github.com/mkrapp/cookiecutter-reproducible-science

 In progress...